 While students must take courses in seven key areas of study, there is not a set curriculum so students can tailor their studies to their interests or career aspirations.
 Graduates will have advanced skills in research management and understand the business, ethical, and legal issues at play.

-Upon completion of this program, students will be eligible to sit for either the ACRP or SOCRA certification.
-This program is geared towards professionals who already work in this field, so two years of relevant work experience are required to be considered for admission.
-Other admission requirements include already holding a bachelor’s degree with at least a 3.0 GPA, two letters of recommendation, a current resume, an essay on professional accomplishments, and official transcripts.
+Upon completing this program, students will be eligible to sit for the ACRP or SOCRA certification.
+This program is geared towards professionals who already work in this field, so two years of relevant work experience must be considered for admission.
+Other admission requirements include a bachelor’s degree with at least a 3.0 GPA, two letters of recommendation, a current resume, an essay on professional accomplishments, and official transcripts.

 Rutgers, The State University of New Jersey